Learn how to forecast Marketplace Revenue with your financial model made with Sturppy.

-If your marketplace has a participation fee than, this is when that fee should be payed.
-If it is recurring then the seller will pay the cost of your marketplace each month, if it is one-time than the fee will be payed only the first month (when the seller joins the marketplace).
+If your marketplace has a participation fee than, this is when that fee should be paid.
+If it is recurring then the seller will pay the cost of your marketplace each month, if it is one-time than the fee will be paid only the first month (when the seller joins the marketplace).

 The percentage of Sellers that leave the marketplace each following month.
 You can learn more here.